c1ph3rm4st3r/c1ph3rm4st3r.github.io/_posts/aboutme.md

 ---
 layout: post
-title: Lame - HTB
+title: About Me
-description: Lame
+description: About Me
-categories: ["HTB"]
+categories: ["About Me"]
 comments: true
-tags: ["HTB"]
+tags: ["About Me"]
 type: single
-permalink: /HTB/:title/
+permalink: /About Me/:title/
 ---